TNikolai/simulatorScript/README.md

 ### Scope:
- - Boot, test local web sites different iOS simulators
+ - Boot and test local web sites on different iOS simulators

 ### Dependencies to be installed:
  -  XCode, Node